What is a contact center? History and evolution of contact centers

 Call centers can benefit any industry that interacts with customers over the phone.
 Examples include the following:

 • Airlines.
 Customers call airline toll-free numbers to engage with IVR menus or speak to customer service agents.
 Customers can check flight statuses, obtain flight details and check frequent flyer mileage balances.
-In addition, flyers can speak to customer service agents to re-book a flight.
-When weather conditions, such as a large winter storm, cause flight delays or cancellations, airlines can quickly respond to customer needs.
+In addition, flyers can speak to customer service agents to rebook a flight.
+When weather conditions, such as a major winter storm, cause flight delays or cancellations, airlines can quickly respond to customer needs.

 • Healthcare.
-Customers call healthcare providers to make, change or confirm appointments and to ask physicians questions.
+Customers call healthcare providers to make, change or confirm appointments as well as to ask physicians questions.
 When a medical emergency arises off-hours, healthcare providers can use outsourced call centers to receive calls and route them to an on-call physician.

 • Retail.
 Customers call retail businesses for assistance before, during or after purchases.
-Before or during purchase, a customer may ask a customer service agent about shipping details or the retailer's return policy.
-After a purchase, customers may call to report a missing item or request a return.
+Before or during purchase, a customer might ask a customer service agent about shipping details or the retailer's return policy.
+After a purchase, customers might call to report a missing item or request a return.

 How is call center success measured?

-Organizations should track key performance indicators (KPIs) to measure the success rates and efficiency of call centers and agents.
-The KPIs may vary depending on the center's function: An outbound call center may measure cost per call, revenue earned, total calls made and tasks completed, among other metrics.
-Inbound call center metrics may include first call resolution (FCR), average wait time and abandoned call rates.
+Organizations often monitor key performance indicators (KPIs) to measure the success and efficiency of call centers and agents.
+The KPIs vary depending on the center's function.
+An outbound call center might measure cost per call, revenue earned, total calls made and tasks completed.
+An inbound call center might track metrics including first call resolution (FCR), average wait time and abandoned call rates.

-In addition, organizations can use speech analytics software to monitor and analyze call center agent performance.
-It can identify areas that may require more knowledge and training, which can improve call handling times and FCR.
+In addition, organizations often use speech analytics software to monitor and analyze call center agent performance.
+It can identify areas in which agents require more knowledge and training, which can improve call handling times and FCR.

 Dig Deeper on Customer service and contact center